jessicarush/ssh-notes/README.md

 Done.

 Note: Some times sshfs will just randomly stop working.
 This is a result of the ``winFSB.launcher`` service stopping.
-To start it up again search ``services`` in the windows menu, find winFSB.launcher and right-click to start it again.
+To start it up again search ``services`` in the windows menu, find winFSP.launcher and right-click to start it again.
+See [this issue on github](https://github.com/winfsp/sshfs-win/issues/214) for details.

 ## SSH Key Forwarding